azarboon/cheat-sheet-aws/README.md

 * S3 Server access logs: object-level operations, detailed records of requests for audit purpose, help you learn your customer base and understand your S3 bill

 Optimize performance
-* To improve performance WITHIN datacenter, you can use ElastiCache + S3; it enables sub-millisecond latency, high throughput, lower retrieval cost from S3.
+* To improve performance **within** datacenter, you can use ElastiCache + S3; it enables sub-millisecond latency, high throughput, lower retrieval cost from S3.
 But to get media closer to user, use Cloudfront.
-* Multi-part upload: for files > 100 MB and up to 5TB.
+* Multi-part upload for files > 100 MB and up to 5TB.
 * S3 Transfer Acceleration (S3TA) for files more than 1 GB; for less than 1 GB, use Cloudfront PUT/POST.
 S3TA charges only for accelerated transfers (not for failed attempts)
 * s3 byte-range fetche: parallelize GETs and transferg only the specified portion of the object
 * Cloudfront + S3: cheaper, faster and more secure than delivering directly form S3